Student Organization Standards

 Compliance with University Policies

 Many policies govern the activities and events of student organizations.
 Leaders and organizers are expected to be familiar with all relevant policies.
-Copies of all policies may be obtained in the center for Student Programs.
+Copies of all policies may be obtained in the Center for Student Engagement.
 All members are expected to comply with all university policies, including, but not limited to:

 - alcohol and substance abuse policy